 My research is devoted to the study of human agency: what it is, how it is possible, and how it accords with scientific accounts of human nature.
 My primary focus is the free will debate.

-For synopses of my views, see my New York Times article, “Is Neuroscience the Death of Free Will?“, my Scientific American article, “Why We Have Free Will,” or my interview with Richard Marshall at 3:AM Magazine.
+For short synopses of my views, see my New York Times article, “Is Neuroscience the Death of Free Will?“, my Scientific American article, “Why We Have Free Will,” or my interview with Richard Marshall at 3:AM Magazine.

-I have conducted experimental philosophy research with several of my former students at FSU and GSU.
+I have conducted experimental philosophy research with several of my former students.
 Our studies suggest that most people do not take determinism, properly understood, to be incompatible with free will and moral responsibility.
 Rather, most people take determinism to be threatening when they misinterpret it to entail reductionism, epiphenomenalism, or fatalism–what I call ‘bypassing threats’ to agency.
 In these papers, we also discuss the role such data should play in the philosophical debates.
 See, for instance, “Explaining Away Incompatibilist Intuitions,” “Free Will, Moral Responsibility, and Mechanism,” “Is Incompatibilism Intuitive?” and other papers in the Research section of this website or my PhilPapers page.